Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Nuisance learners

 \section{Nuisance learners}

 In this section we develop learners for all of our nuisance functions.
-For simplicity we will assume we have three separate datasets of size $n$.
-On the first, we will fit $\theta$ (\cref{sub:minimax_learners_of_h_p_dag}).
-Conditioning on the first, we will fit $\alpha$ on the second (\cref{sub:minimax_learners_of_the_weak_norm_riesz_representer}).
-Finally, conditioning on the first and second, we will fit $\xi$ (\cref{sub:least_squares_learners_of_projections}).
-We can fit $\varpi$ on any one of the samples or their union (\cref{sub:riesz_regression_learners_of_the_strong_norm_representers}).
-Since we will only care about rates in $n$, this is all essentially for free.
+For simplicity we will assume we have separate independent datasets $\mathcal{I}_1, \mathcal{I}_2, \mathcal{I}_3, \mathcal{I}_4$, each of size $n$.
+On $\mathcal{I}_1$, we will fit the primary and secondary nuisances $h_P^\dag$ and $g_P^\dag$ (\cref{sub:minimax_learners_of_h_p_dag}).
+Conditioning on $\mathcal{I}_1$, when needed we will fit $\alpha_P^{h,\dag}$ and $\alpha_P^{g,\dag}$ on $\mathcal{I}_2$ (\cref{sub:minimax_learners_of_the_weak_norm_riesz_representer}).
+Finally, conditioning on $\mathcal{I}_1$, we will fit $r_{P,\perp}$ and $a_{P,\perp}$ on $\mathcal{I}_3$ (\cref{sub:learners_of_orthogonal_residuals}).
+We will reserve $\mathcal{I}_4$ to construct a debiased estimator in \Cref{sec:inference}.
+Since all rates are expressed in terms of the sample size $n$ per dataset, using a fixed number of independent datasets does not affect our asymptotic results.
 Below, the sample of size $n$ used in each case will be implicit.
+To lighten notations, we do not denote which dataset we are referring to, as it is clear from context.
+All proofs in this section can be found in Appendix~\ref{sec:minimax_proofs}.